umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Set-up/Installation/index.md

 We can then go ahead and commit it to our Github repository as well and can now push up all the files to our Github repository.

-Once the files have been pushed up, go to Github and there we can see that the CI/CD build have started running:
+Once the files have been pushed up, go to Github and there we can see that the CI/CD build has started running:

 ![Deployment build started](images/Deploying-meta-data.png)

-The Build server that have been set up will go through the steps in the YAML file and once it is done in Github we can see that the deployment have gone through succesfully
+The Build server that has been set up will go through the steps in the YAML file and once it is done in Github we can see that the deployment have gone through succesfully

 ![Deployment Complete](images/deployment-complete.png)

 We can now start creating content on the local machine.
-We can see that once we create something like a document type, the changes is getting picked up in git and once done with making changes, we can commit them and deploy them to github which again, will run the build server we have set up and then extract the changes into our website that we have set up in Azure.
+We can see that once we create something like a document type, the changes are getting picked up in git and, once done with making changes, we can commit them and deploy them to Github which again, will run the build server we have set up and then extract the changes into our website that we have set up in Azure.

 This will only deploy the meta data for our local site to your website in Azure, to transfer content and media you will need to do so from the backoffice on your local project using the queue for transfer [feature](../Content-Transfer).